Common Career Mistakes and How to Avoid Them

 Tips to Refocus Negativity

-- Get help when you can You can ask a mentor for guidance or to ask colleagues for assistance.
+- Get help when you can Get a mentor’s guidance or to ask colleagues for suggestions.

 Overcommitting Workload